usrme/convenshional-commits/README.md

 ### Setting character limits

-To adjust the total limit of characters in the _resulting_ commit message, add the key `total_input_char_limit` into the `.convenshional-commits.conf` file with the desired limit.
+To adjust the total limit of characters in the _resulting_ commit message, add the key `total_input_char_limit` into the `convenshional-commits.conf` file with the desired limit.
 Omitting the key uses a default value of 80 characters.

 ## License